gavinbeatty/mkvtomp4/README.markdown

 Dependencies
 ------------

+Everything is written is fully cross-platform python, except:

 * pipes module.
 This means we depend on POSIX /bin/sh for the time being.

 If you want to help eliminate this dependency, help solve issue 0001.